Stork-Oracle/stork-external/contracts/cosmwasm/README.md

 The contract can be built with optimizations using the cosmwasm optimizer.
 This is recommended for production builds.
 The latest version of the optimizer can be found [here](https://github.com/CosmWasm/optimizer).

+*The following command may not reflect the latest version of the optimizer.*

 ```bash
 docker run --rm -v "$(pwd)":/code \
   --mount type=volume,source="$(basename "$(pwd)")_cache",target=/target \
   --mount type=volume,source=registry_cache,target=/usr/local/cargo/registry \
   cosmwasm/optimizer:0.16.0
 ```

 #### Generate JSON Schema